LiquidX-Studio/How-we-code/EngineeringHandbook.md

 ## Step 3.2: Unit test coverage
 If you are writing backend code (e.g., APIs, web services), your code should have unit test coverage of $> 90%$.
 For smart contracts, the unit test coverage should be 100%.

-Your change should never break the existing unit tests.
+Your change should not break the existing unit tests.
 Changes with the broken unit tests will be blocked from getting deployed in the production.

 ## Step 3.3: Dev testing
 You are responsible for testing the code/feature locally and or in the dev environment.